-A Coaching Power Tool Created by Theano Kalavana
+A Coaching Power Tool Created By Theano Kalavana, Business Coach, CYPRUS

 The torrent of research and opinion touting empathy as vital to effective business leadership (Bass, 1985; Wilson, 2015; Humphrey 2002) was still flowing when the backlash started.
 Skeptics began expressing wariness and even outright hostility (Bloom 2016) toward the role of empathy in the workplace.
 The debate continues, as both sides miss an essential truth – not all empathy is created equal.

 Empathy is defined as “the ability to comprehend another’s feelings and to re-experience them oneself”.
-Empathy represents one of the most important aspects of emotionally intelligent behaviour (Salovey & Mayer, 1990,pp.194-195).
+Empathy represents one of the most important aspects of emotionally intelligent behavior (Salovey & Mayer, 1990, pp.194-195).
 Empathy involves both a cognitive (understanding another’s state) and an affective (sharing another’s state) component (Eisenberg, 2000).
 Great leadership hinges on understanding the difference and how to harness the unique power of each.

 Cognitive empathy is what allows leaders to balance their relationships by creating a comforting, friendly atmosphere with their employees, while also encouraging the latter’s self-efficacy.
 This level of clarity benefits everyone involved in the interaction.
 At the same time, the leader can perform well on executive skills.
 Also, research indicates that leaders with higher levels of cognitive empathy experience a greater sense of well-being, personal growth, and career satisfaction.
 Using cognitive empathy requires leaders to think about feelings rather than to feel them directly.
 Cognitive empathy is an outgrowth of self-awareness.